lindanguyen25/lindanguyen25.github.io/projects/randomwalker.md

  One roadblock I ran into was finding out how to calculate the coordinates on a plane.
 For a lot of previous programs I have done I was mostly given the equations that were needed to create the program but in this project I had to critically think about how to impliment math in code.

  Doing a coding project by myself was stressful in that I was not sure if I had full completely the code perfectly since I'm not getting the input of others as it can be hard to interpretate what the instructor is expecting.
+This was definitely one of my most stressful coding projects as I only had myself to rely on due to the course being taken during covid but it was also on of  the most rewarding since I was able to finish it myself.